tmattio/mosaic/matrix/examples/11-counter/README.md

 ## Highlights

-- Uses `mode:`Primary_inline` so the TUI coexists with shell history.
+- Uses `mode:`Primary` so the TUI coexists with shell history.
 - Dynamic grid height that grows as items are added.
 - Box-drawing helpers for bordered content panels.